CERTCC/CERT-Guide-to-CVD/docs/topics/phases/deployment.md

 warranted to call attention the vulnerability (for example, using social media).

-It is also possible that the remediation advice is incorrect, or may not apply to all scenarios.
+It is also possible that the mitigation advice is incorrect, or may not apply to all scenarios.
 Therefore the vendor and reporter should monitor for public discussion or reports of problems, so that the disclosure advisory and remediation information can be updated as necessary.